tc39/notes/meetings/2019-07/july-25.md

 RBN: We have had syntax change discussion on other proposals in the past at stage 2

-LBR: I want to continue investigating it.
+LEO: I want to continue investigating it.
 I know I’m responsible for this change we’re discussing now.

 JHD: It is worth noting when we’ve done stage 2 syntax changes before, we were initially confident in the syntax at stage 2 time.
 I’m not going to put a foot down, though.

-LBR: One thing that I missed from the slides is more examples showing the part where we dispose.
+LEO: One thing that I missed from the slides is more examples showing the part where we dispose.
 The examples show the initial syntax but not really showing the part where this feature is really useful.

 RBN: Yes, I had more of that in the motivations section

-LBR: My only request is that next time we discuss this feature we emphasize the part where disposal is happening.
+LEO: My only request is that next time we discuss this feature we emphasize the part where disposal is happening.

 RBN: alright, that’s fine.